 Keep on studying after earning your degree?

 After your graduation, you may continue your education towards a Master's degree at a college or university around the world.
 In some cases, you may need a special minor to enrol, or follow an extra preparation course which may take up to a year.

 The Faculty is in the process of setting up a Master in English taught only in English.
 For now, students who speak Dutch can continue their studies with a Master of Education.

 Stay in touch

-We like keeping in touch with former students, and we advise you to do the same.
+It is a good idea for you to keep in touch with us and your fellow students.
 They are a great source of information about developments in your field.
 And in the connected world of today, a good network is of immense value for your career prospects and professional development.